 Your manager should acknowledge receipt of the flexible working application form within 7 calendar days.
-They will then arrange a meeting with you within 28 calendar days.
+They will then arrange a meeting and discuss this with you within 14 calendar days.

 Considering a request

 Your request for flexible working should be supported where possible.
 You can make 2 flexible work pattern or location requests within 12 months.
 Your manager should only refuse a request for valid service or organisational reasons.